The Third Alarm (1922 film): Working title

-Based on the Camera! shooting schedule, the title of the film "The Discard" was changed to The Third Alarm between September and October 1922.
+The working title for this film is listed as The Discard or The Discard.
+Filming started on The Discard in July 1922.
+This time period would coincide with the July 9, 1922, premiere of In the Name of the Law.
+Based on the Camera! magazine's shooting schedule, the title of the film The Discard was changed to The Third Alarm between September and October 1922.

-The title "The Discard" is sometimes confused with its companion film In the Name of the Law.
-An alternate title for In the Name of the Law is incorrectly listed on some websites as "The Discard" or "Discard".
-The mix-up occurred because filming started on "The Discard" in July 1922.
-This date would coincide with the July 9 premiere of "In the Name of the Law".
+The title The Discard is sometimes confused with its companion film In the Name of the Law.
+An alternate title for In the Name of the Law was incorrectly listed on some websites as The Discard.